bryanlougheed/MatCal/README.md

 How to install in Matlab:
 -------------------------
-(1) Create a directory called 'matcal' somewhere on your computer and unzip the contents of the 'MatCal-master' repository to that directory.
+(1) Create a directory called 'matcalfolder' somewhere on your computer and unzip the contents of the 'MatCal-master' repository to that directory.

 (2) For older versions of Matlab (2012a and earlier): Go to the 'File' menu, select 'Set Path'.
 For newer versions of Matlab (2012b and later): Go to the 'Home' tab, look under the 'Environment' section and click and click 'Set Path'.

-(3) Click 'Add Folder' to permanently add the 'matcal' directory to your Matlab search path.
+(3) Click 'Add Folder' to permanently add the 'matcalfolder' directory to your Matlab search path.

 (4) Click 'OK' and then 'Save' to get back to the Matlab interface.